 UAL Teaching Scholars

-The University of the Arts London (UAL) Teaching Scholars’ Award is a prestigious award for academic and support staff who demonstrate excellence in teaching and support.
+The UAL Teaching Scholars’ Award is a prestigious award that celebrates teaching.
+It formally recognises colleagues who demonstrate a sustained commitment to excellence in teaching and learning.

-- The title of UAL Teaching Scholar for two years
+- The title of UAL Teaching Scholar for 2 years

 - A special responsibility allowance

 - Professional development support to become a Senior Fellow of the Higher Education Academy (HEA)